Copied URL to clipboard!

 To create a great social media report, you first need to get a grasp on your analytics.

-Most social media platforms have built-in analytics tools that you can use to discover your weekly numbers:
+Most social media platforms (like Instagram) have built-in analytics tools you can use to discover your weekly numbers, which you can then manually track in a spreadsheet.

-However, with a third-party tool like Later, you’ll have a more streamlined way to monitor your performance across social platforms — plus, get more in-depth data too.
+However, with a third-party tool like Later, you’ll have an easier way to glean these insights — plus, more in-depth data too.

 This way, you can filter by different metrics including engagement, followers, reach, likes, and more: